eventhorizon5/skyscraper/readme.txt

 3. Release Notes

-This release is the ninth development relase of the 2.0 series (which is a complete rewrite of the original 1.0 version), and is part of an ongoing effort towards a 2.0 stable release.
+This release is the ninth development release of the 2.0 series (which is a complete rewrite of the original 1.0 version), and is part of an ongoing effort towards a 2.0 stable release.

-This software requires both the OGRE graphics engine library (version 1.7 or later) which can be found at http://www.ogre3d.org, the Bullet physics engine with some custom patches, available at http://www.skyscrapersim.com/downloads/dev/other_apps/, the FMOD sound system (www.fmod.org), and the wxWidgets library (version 2.6.3 or later) which can be found at http://www.wxwidgets.org.
+This software utilizes the OGRE rendering engine library (version 1.8 or later), the Bullet physics engine with some custom patches, the FMOD sound system, the wxWidgets library (version 2.8 or later), and the Caleum sky system addon for OGRE.

+Skyscraper on Windows supports both DirectX and OpenGL (previous versions only used OpenGL).
+To switch between them, simply delete the ogre.cfg file in Skyscraper's folder, run the program again, and choose from the OGRE rendering menu.

 See the changelog for a detailed list of new features, fixes, and other changes in this release.